 - Book and marking scrutiny, sharing good practice

-- ASD awareness and preferred learning styles
+- ASC awareness and preferred learning styles

-- Lead practitioners in ASD
+- Two Lead Practitioners in ASC

 - All Learning and Progress Mentors are trained at level 1 and 2 by the Autism Education Trust